nkrapivin/Rouselle/README.md

 UPD 4: Versions V1.99 and above can close the current game window.

+UPD 5: Version V2.00 and above should bypass the new DRM check (2022+).

 ## Who?

 Credits:

 - Nikita Krapivin - funny trolling.
 - Anonymous citizen - an idea for the extension's (old) icon.
+- Opera - destroying their own reputation like I could never do (crypto browser amirite).

+## Post Scriptum

+How to make your product truly uncrackable?

+Don't do any copy protection.
+It's that simple, idiots.